galikbence/genome_annotation/README.md

 Or you can use the [runEVidenceModeler.sh](https://github.com/galikbence/genome_annotation/blob/master/scripts/runEvidenceModeler.sh) script.
 Before running it you may have change it a little bit!

 At the end of this process we can filter the results based on the number of evidences that support a gene model.
-For example we get rid of those models that have only 1 _ab initio_ evidence.
+For example we get rid of those models that have only 1 _ab initio_ evidence per feature (exon/intron).
 You can use the [filter_evm_run.R]() script with basic filtering options.
 The input are the `evm.out.all.gff` and `evm.all.out` files.

-Finally we will extract the CDS and protein sequences that we will use in the annotation step.
+Finally we will extract the CDS and protein sequences that we will use in the annotation step (Section 7.).

 In this workflow we don't care about the alternative splicing events.
 However, it can add more to the annotation.

   ## 7. Annotating protein coding genes

  Now we have all the protein coding genes from Section 6.
-We will annotate structural and functional features of the coding sequences (or you can use the proteins).
+We will annotate structural and functional features of the coding sequences/proteins.

  One of the most popular approach is to annotate the gene of interes based on similarity unsing [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
 If you have to align thousands of sequnces you can use the local version and you can prepare a custom database by colleting all __well annotated__ proteins/transcripts from closely related species or you can use the [UniProtKB/Swiss-Prot](https://www.uniprot.org/statistics/Swiss-Prot) database.
 You can align DNA to DNA or PROTEIN to DNA.

  See more in the BLAST [documentation](https://www.ncbi.nlm.nih.gov/books/NBK279680/) how to use the command line version.

- However, BALST has good balance of sensitivity and speed, it is flexible and reliable BUT the quality of the results depends on the database.
+ However, BALST has good balance of sensitivity and speed, it is flexible and reliable BUT the quality of the results depends on your database.
 It can happen there are a lot of unannotated and hypothetical elements in your databese.
-Also, if your databes is good you will have a lot of elemets that have poor matches etc...
+Also, if your databes is good you may have a lot of elemets that have poor matches etc...

- Therefore, we highly recommend to scan your sequence for matches against the protein signature databases.
-For this porupse [InterPro](https://www.ebi.ac.uk/interpro/) provides functional analysis of proteins by classifying them into families and predicting domains and important sites.
+ Therefore, we highly recommend to scan your sequences for matches against a protein signature databases.
+For this purpose [InterPro](https://www.ebi.ac.uk/interpro/) provides functional analysis of proteins by classifying them into families and predicting domains and important sites.
 You can do quick [search](https://www.ebi.ac.uk/interpro/search/sequence/) with limited number of amino acids (40,000).
 If you want to analyze thousands of sequences you can download the [InterProScan](https://www.ebi.ac.uk/interpro/download/) tool.
 It has a github [repository](https://github.com/ebi-pf-team/interproscan) but for more information on downloading, installing and running it please see the [wiki](https://github.com/ebi-pf-team/interproscan/wiki) page.

  Finally, we can gain more information by reconstructing KEGG pathways using [KAAS](https://www.genome.jp/kegg/kaas/) or [BlastKOALA](https://www.kegg.jp/blastkoala/).
 Than mapping KO elements to general pathways or comparing it to the closest realted species using [KEGGREST](https://bioconductor.org/packages/release/bioc/html/KEGGREST.html) Bioconductor package or other tools.